JuliaStats/Distributions.jl/doc/source/univariate.rst

     Levy(u, s)     # Levy distribution with location u ans scale s

+.. _logistic:

 Logistic Distribution
 ~~~~~~~~~~~~~~~~~~~~~~

-The probability density function of a *Logistic distribution* with location μ and scale θ is
+The probability density function of a `Logistic distribution <http://en.wikipedia.org/wiki/Logistic_distribution>`_ with location μ and scale θ is

 .. math::